kumuluz/kumuluzee-samples/kumuluzee-config-mp/README.md

 This tutorial will guide you through the steps required to create a simple JAX-RS service that exposes configuration properties retrieved with the MicroProfile Config API and pack it as a KumuluzEE microservice.
 We will develop a simple JAX-RS Resource:
-* GET http://localhost:8080/v1/config - list of configuration properties from configuration file
+* GET http://localhost:8080/v1/config - list of configuration properties from a configuration file

 We will follow these steps:
 * Create a Maven project in the IDE of your choice (Eclipse, IntelliJ, etc.)